adamsutherland/BinaryTidalEvolution/README.md

 pool.map(run_dual, rows)
 ```

 This will read a csv file with the Kepler results and ouput the tidal evolution for all systems.
-Changing `ftide` (line 103) to your required value.
+Changing `ftide` (around line 108) to your required value.
+Make an output directory that replaces "../../Projects/tidal/50/".

 Run tides.py